 “Parents just don’t understand,” remember that song?

 Well, show them you do.
+They don’t need to be perfect strangers.
 They’ll start paying attention to you as well.
 And it doesn’t even have to end when their mother (or father) picks them up.

 Heck, get them a cheap cellphone, one that doesn’t even need a plan that can be joined to WiFi (assuming they have it at their home), just so you can text with them.
 Trust me, they’ll appreciate that, even if you have to compete with Angry Birds for their attention.